 For more in-depth information on the costs of owning a boat, this article from Discover Boating is great to consider upfront costs, annual fees, maintenance and costs in the real world.
 It is American based but useful for anyone considering buying a boat.

 Let us know what you decide to do and leave us a comment below!
 We love to know other people’s experiences of owning a boat or just hiring one!

 (P.S.
-If you decide to own a boat, where’s our invitation to jump onboard for a ride??!)
+If you decide to own a boat, can we have an invitation to jump on board for a ride??!)